rimzzlabs/tolisinih/README.md

 # Tolisinih

-app todo for GetHired DevCode challenge
+A Todo App based on GetHired DevCode event, build with Vite, React and Tailwind